Accessibility of the Metropolitan Transportation Authority: 2010s

 The MTA hired Stantec in February 2018 to determine the feasibility and cost of making all subway stations ADA-accessible.
 The study Stantec completed was used to determine which stations would be made accessible the agency's 2020–2024 Capital Program.
 It found that it would be impossible to make the southbound platform at the 14th Street–Union Square station on the IRT Lexington Avenue Line accessible due to the station's curvature.
 In addition, making the Court Street station was not found to be feasible due to the significant amount of conduits that would have to be rerouted.

 In 2018, as part of the MTA's Fast Forward program to improve subway and bus service, an Executive Accessibility Advisor was hired at New York City Transit Authority chief Andy Byford's request, reporting directly to Byford.
 However, the MTA's efforts were still seen as inadequate.
 After a woman died in January 2019 from falling down a staircase at Seventh Avenue, a station with no elevators, officials criticized the MTA for not adding enough elevators, and one advocacy group released an unofficial map of stations that should receive accessibility upgrades.

+In April 2019, the Suffolk Independent Living Organization filed a class action lawsuit against the MTA for not making the Amityville, Copiague, and Lindenhurst stations on the Long Island Rail Road accessible after the agency spent $5 million renovating escalators at the stations from 2015 to 2016.
+The MTA reached a settlement with the Suffolk Independent Living Organization on July 10, 2020, agreeing to make the three stations fully compliant with the ADA, including the installation of elevators.
+Work on these projects was to be completed by June 2023, with funding to come out of the MTA's 2020–2024 Capital Program.
+The elevators at these stations were finished in 2024.